Ancient Nubia – Sudan

 Meals Included: Breakfast, Lunch, Dinner

 After breakfast, it is time to get up close and learn more about Jebel Barkal.
 A key landmark in the Nubian Desert, Jebel Barkal, which means mountain in Arabic, can be seen from miles around.
-At the foot of this wonderful and isolated red sandstone mountain, considered holy since the ancient times, there is a big temple, dedicated to the Pharaohs of the New Reign and to their patron, Amon.
-Amon’s ancient “Pure Mountain”, the Olympus of the Nubians, was the religious Nubian heart for more than 1,000 years.
-Besides the ruins of the big temple there are several sculptured granite rams that were once a border along an avenue that probably led to the pier on the Nile.
+At the foot of this wonderful and isolated red sandstone mountain, considered holy since ancient times, there is a big temple, dedicated to the Pharaohs of the New Reign and to their patron, Amon.
+Amon’s ancient “Pure Mountain”, the Olympus of the Nubians, was the religious Nubian heart for more than 1000 years.
+Besides the ruins of the big temple, there are several sculptured granite rams that were once a border along an avenue that probably led to the pier on the Nile.
 In the mountain wall, there is a vast room decorated with bas-relief.
 You will soon see why Jebel Barkal archaeological sites are on the World Heritage list.

-Lunch today will be at the Nubian Rest House in Karima.
+Lunch at the Nubian Rest House

-Day 8 : Karima - Jebel Atrun
+Day 8 - Karima - Jebel Atrun

 Location: Karima